RL + Model-based Control: Using On-demand Optimal Control to Learn Versatile Legged Locomotion: Results

 Additionally, we included a baseline policy trained using our motion imitation method with kinematic reference motions generated by numerical integration and a simple foothold planning rule [\citenum{kang2022animal}, eq.
 (2) and (3)], instead of the OCP solution.
 We introduce this policy to emphasize the importance of accounting for dynamic effects in reference motion generation when learning dynamic maneuvers.

 We evaluated each policy with forward velocity commands ranging from $\SI{-0.5}{\metre/\second}$ to $\SI{1.0}{\metre/\second}$ and observe their overall behavior.
 As described in \Cref{tab:gaits}, the MPC failed to produce \emph{bound} and \emph{gallop} motions for high-velocity commands, resulting in falls.
-MPC's underlying dynamics model cannot capture the rotational dynamics resulting in zero base pitch angle all the time, which we identified as the main reason for the failure in the trajectory profiles depicted in \Cref{fig:pronk-bound}.
-Rotational dynamics result in a certain level of inevitable fluctuation around the pitch axis, which is crucial for bound motions.
-Remarkably, our policy is trained to imitate the reference motion generated by the same dynamics model, but the RL training process can generalize the reference motions over the entire body dynamics of the robot.
+MPC's underlying dynamics model cannot capture the rotational dynamics resulting in zero base pitch angle all the time as illustrated in \Cref{fig:pronk-bound}.
+Rotational dynamics result in a certain level of inevitable fluctuation around the pitch axis, which is crucial for \emph{bound} and \emph{gallop} motions. \Diff{Notably}, our policy is trained to imitate the reference motion generated by the same dynamics model, but the RL training process can generalize the reference motions over the entire body dynamics of the robot.
 As a result, it learns to produce small rotational movements rather than strictly adhering to the reference motions.

 Our baseline policy cannot produce \emph{pronk} motions because \emph{pronk} motion involves a momentary flying phase where the base free-falls.
-As the baseline policy imitates the reference motion without reflecting such dynamic effect, the policy fails to learn jumping from the ground and converges to the behavior of skating on the ground, as shown in the foot height plot.
-This highlights the importance of addressing the dynamic effect in generating reference motions for our motion imitation to generalize the policy over more dynamic and agile target motions.
+As the baseline policy imitates the reference motion without reflecting such dynamic effect, the policy fails to learn jumping and converges to the behavior of skating on the ground, as shown in the foot height plot.
+This highlights the importance of addressing the dynamic effect in generating reference motions for our motion imitation to generalize the policy over more dynamic and agile motions.